tinify/wordpress-plugin/readme.txt

 A: You can upgrade to a paid account by adding your *Payment details* on your [account dashboard](https://tinypng.com/dashboard/api).
 Additional compressions above 500 will then be charged at the end of each month as a one-time fee.

 == Changelog ==
+= 3.6.0 =
+* Added a link to leave a review in the bulk and settings page
+* Renamed menu title for bulk to "Bulk TinyPNG"
+* Renamed menu title for settings to "TinyPNG"
+* Resolved warning when library was empty
+* Resolved warning when resize options was empty
+* New feature to enable converting images to WebP or AVIF

 = 3.5.2 =
 * Removed devdependencies and test files from plug-in
 * Fixed a warning when library contained no images